What is dengue?

 - Nausea and/or vomiting

 - Rash (red and confluent dots and blotches)

 - Aches and pains (‘break-bone’) especially arms and legs

 - Positive tourniquet test (a test performed by doctors)

 - A retro-ocular headache (pain behind the eyes).

 Dengue fever with warning signs: dengue fever plus at least one of the following:

 - Hepatomegaly (enlarged liver)

-- Increased haematocrit (feature of fluid loss)
+- Increased haematocrit (a feature of fluid loss)

 - Thrombocytopenia (low platelet count)